sjroma/pragmaticStudio/README.md

 * Method names start with a **lowercase** letter
 * Variable names start with a **lowercase** letter
 * Instance variables start with an **@ sign**
-* Methods such as **each** that invoke a block of code repeatedly are often called **iteraterators because they iterate over the objects in a collection.
+* Methods such as **each** that invoke a block of code repeatedly are often called **iterators** because they iterate over the objects in a collection

 ### Classes vs Objects
 Object  | Class